Talk to us 01204 238 046

 The Transition from G-Cloud 13 to G-Cloud 14

 The G-Cloud framework, designed to ease procurement by public-sector bodies in departments across the UK, had its roots in G-Cloud 13.
-However, G-Cloud 14 promises to bring improvements in flexibility, scalability, and efficiency.
+However, G-Cloud 14 brought improvements in flexibility, scalability, and efficiency.

 Key Features of G-Cloud 14